Ada Maimon: Biography

-Between 1946 and 1947 she served as head of the Histadrut's aliyah department, travelling to Displaced persons camps in Germany and Cyprus.
+Between 1946 and 1947 she served as head of the Histadrut's aliyah department, travelling to displaced persons camps in Germany and Cyprus.
 In addition, she was a member of the Women's International Zionist Organization's leadership.

 Having served as a member of the Assembly of Representatives during the Mandate era, Maimon was elected to the first Knesset on the Mapai list in 1949.
+She and her brother Yehuda changed their surname to Maimon that year.
 She was re-elected in 1951, but lost her seat in the 1955 elections.
 She died on 10 October 1973.

-Her brother, Yehuda, was amongst the signatories of the Israeli Israeli Declaration of Independence; he also served as Minister of Religion and War Victims and was a member of the Knesset for the United Religious Front between 1949 and 1951.
+Yehuda was amongst the signatories of the Israeli Israeli Declaration of Independence; he also served as Minister of Religion and War Victims and was a member of the Knesset for the United Religious Front between 1949 and 1951.